rcorbish/node-algos/Graphs.md

 var g = new algos.Graph() ;
 var X = 100 ;
 var Y = 40 ;
+/*
+Create a graph that is a grid of horizontally and vertically connected nodes The size of the grid is defined by the X & Y constants.
+It works by creating a node named x,y - the co-ords of the node in the grid then defining an edge from above and left to this node.

-for( var y=0 ; y<Y ; y++ ) {
+NB Graph.addEdge( e ) will create nodes if they are not present in the graph Each edge is assigned a random weight so we get pretty pictures at the end */ for( var y=0 ; y<Y ; y++ ) {
 	var row = [] ;
 	for( var x=0 ; x<X ; x++ ) {